jayanthpwr/jayanthpwr/README.md

-- 👋 Hi, I’m @jayanthpwr
+- 👋 Hi, I’m Jayanth!
+- 🧑‍💻 Currently working on Front-end Web Development
+- 🚀 I have hands-on experience in HTML5, CSS3, JavaScript, and React with Spring Boot and Core Java.
+- 🌱 I’m currently learning ...Engineering
 - 👀 I’m interested in ...
 INNOVATION & CREATION
-- 🌱 I’m currently learning ...Engineering
-- 💞️ I’m looking to collaborate on ...multiple projects
+- 🤝 I’m looking to collaborate on ...multiple projects
 - 📫 How to reach me ...
 E-mail:- jayanthpawar18@gmail.com

 <!---